Ask the Vascular Surgeon (Dr Clair 4 27 11)

 Chairman and Vascular Surgeon, Department of Vascular Surgery, Miller Family Heart & Vascular Institute

-The Vascular Surgeons at Cleveland Clinic treat a wide variety of vascular diseases such as atherosclerosis, aneurysms of the abdominal and thoracic aortas, venous disease and cerebrovascular.
+The Vascular Surgeons at Cleveland Clinic surgeons treat a wide variety of vascular diseases such as atherosclerosis, aneurysms of the abdominal and thoracic aortas, venous disease and cerebrovascular.
 Understand when you should seek the help of a vascular surgeon and have your questions answered during our free online chat with Dr. Daniel Clair, Chairman of Vascular Surgery at Cleveland Clinic.

-- View more information on aorta, carotid and vascular diseases as well as vascular surgery.
+- View more information on aorta, carotid and vascular conditions as well as vascular surgery.

 - Register for future chats and/or log in.

 - If you need more information, contact us or call the Miller Heart & Vascular Institute Resource & Information Nurse at 216.445.9288 or toll-free at 866.289.6911.
 We would be happy to help you.
 Tell us if you would like to be notified about future web chat events!

 - View previous chat transcripts.

 Cleveland_Clinic_Host: Welcome to our "Ask the Vascular Surgeon" online health chat with Daniel Clair, MD.
 He will be answering a variety of questions on the topic.
 We are very excited to have him here today!
 Thank you for joining us, let's begin with the questions.

 Dr_Daniel_Clair: I am sorry for the delay.
 Let’s begin with the questions.